deepjavalibrary/djl-serving/serving/docs/lmi/conceptual_guide/lmi_engine.md

 ### Enablement

-You can use the following ways to enable MPI Engine:
+You can use the following ways to enable Python Engine:

 serving.properties